Paleo No-Bake Chocolate “Peanut Butter” Cookies are tasty energy balls that are gluten free, dairy free and nut free!

 I liked these Paleo No-Bake Chocolate “Peanut Butter” Cookies.
 And I was surprised at how good the Sunflower Seed Butter tasted.
 It tastes a lot like peanut butter, so it’s great if you’re allergic.
 If Paleo recipes are your type of thing, I’m sure you could find some more at Kelly Brozyna’s website.

 Paleo No-Bake Chocolate Chip “Peanut Butter” Cookies

-- 1/2 cup about 8 soft, pitted Medjool dates (I used regular dates)
+- 1/2 cup soft, pitted Medjool dates about 8

 - 1 1/2 cups shredded unsweetened coconut